zilexa/Homeserver/filesystem/folderstructure/README.md

 #### 1.1 Moving files to your server
 - To copy files from existing disks, connect them via USB.
 - Copy files to the nocache pool, `/mnt/pool-nocache` otherwise you end up filling your SSD!
 - While copying via the file manager is an option I highly recommend using rsync as it will verify each disk read and write action, to ensure the files are copied correctly.
 Also it includes options to have 100% identical copy with all of your files metadata and attributes.
-This is the recommended command (to copy to btrfs filesystem):

-`rsync -axHAXE --info=progress2 --inplace --no-whole-file --numeric-ids  /media/my/usb/drive/ /mnt/pool-nocache`
-- Alternatively, if you want to simultaneously use the filesystem or allow other apps to use the filesystem, use `nocache`.
-This way the os/filesystem cache management system is bypassed and available for other activities.
-Nocache has been installed via the server setup script:
+From non-btrfs disk to btrfs disk (For a GUI, install the Grsync app: `sudo apt install grsync`):
 `nocache rsync -axHAXE --info=progress2 --inplace --no-whole-file --numeric-ids  /media/my/usb/drive/ /mnt/pool-nocache`

-- You can also install the rsync app: `sudo apt install grsync`.
+Between btrfs disks, if your data is in a subvolume, create a read-only snapshot first:
+`sudo btrfs subvolume snapshot -r /media/myname/usbdrive/mysubvol /media/myname/usbdrive/mysnapshot` Then send it to the destination:
+`sudo btrfs send /media/myname/usbdrive/mysubvol | sudo btrfs receive /mnt/disks/data1`
+If you are paranoid, verify the data is identical by doing a dryrun (nothing will be modified) and list files that are missing/different:
+`rsync -rvnc --delete ${SOURCE}/ ${DEST}`

 #### 1.2 Move files within your filesystem
 To move files within a subvolume, copy them first, note this action will be instant on btrfs!
 Files won't be physically moved: